barely-a-dev/Nash/README.md

   - -p: Create parent directories as needed
 - history: Display command history
 - exit: Exit the shell
-- summon <command>: Open an *external* command in a new terminal window
+- summon [-w] <command>: Open an *external* command in a new terminal window
+  - -w: Wait for process exit before continuing
 - alias <identifier>[=original]: Create an alias for a command
 - rmalias <identifier>: Remove an alias for a command
 - help: Display a help menu